OSOSerious/FLora/README.md

-# Flora: Your AI Garden Assistant
+# TechGenius: AI-Powered Tech Support

 ## Description
-Flora is an interactive website that provides AI-powered gardening advice and plant care assistance.
-It features a chatbot interface for instant gardening help, along with informative sections on various gardening tips, plant recommendations, and landscaping ideas.
+TechGenius is an interactive website that provides AI-powered tech support and advice.
+It features a chatbot interface for instant tech assistance, along with informative sections on various tech-related services and tips.

 ## Features
-- AI Chatbot for instant gardening advice
+- AI Chatbot for instant tech support
-- Plant recommendations based on user's climate and preferences
+- Product recommendations
-- Garden planning assistance
+- Compatibility checker
-- Pest and disease identification
+- Code assistance
-- Seasonal gardening tips and news blog
+- Tech tips and news blog
 - User testimonials

 ## Technologies Used